asvela/keyoscacquire/keyoscacquire/docs/contents/usage.rst

 Default options in :mod:`keyoscacquire.config`
 ================================================================

-.. py:module:: keyoscacquire.config

-The package is installed with a set of default options found in :mod:`keyoscacquire.config` (to find the location of the file run :program:`path_to_config` from the command line):
+The package takes its default options from :mod:`keyoscacquire.config` (to find the location of the file run :program:`path_to_config` from the command line):

 .. literalinclude :: ../../keyoscacquire/config.py

 .. note:: None of the functions access the global variables directly, but they are feed them as default arguments.

-The ``_waveform_format`` dictates whether 16/8-bit raw values or comma separated ascii voltage values should be transferred when the waveform is queried for (the output file will be ascii anyway, this is simply a question of how the data is transferred to and processed on the computer).
+The variable :const:`~keyoscacquire.config._waveform_format` dictates whether 16/8-bit raw values or comma separated ascii voltage values should be transferred when the waveform is queried for (the output file will be ascii anyway, this is simply a question of how the data is transferred to and processed on the computer).
 16-bit values format is approx. 10x faster than ascii.
 See :attr:`~keyoscacquire.oscacq.Oscilloscope.wav_format`, as well as :func:`~keyoscacquire.oscacq.Oscilloscope.capture_and_read` and :func:`~keyoscacquire.oscacq.process_data`.

 The command line programmes will save traces in the folder from where they are ran as ``_filename+_file_delimiter+<n>+_filetype``, i.e. by default as ``data n<n>.csv`` and ``data n<n>.png``.